 - Shop for art at PRAD: Short for Pasaje Rodriguez Arte y Diseño (Rodríguez Passage Art and Design), it's a narrow alleyway between Avenida Revolucion and Avenida Constitucion, with its entrance between Third and Fourth streets.
 Once filled with shops selling tourist souvenirs, it's now occupied by more than 20 small artists' spaces.

-Ways to Get to Tijuana from San Diego
+Ways to Get to There From San Diego

-The Easy Way: Use San Diego Trolley: The San Diego Trolley (which is also sometimes called the Tijuana Trolley), takes you directly to the border crossing.
+- The Easy Way: The San Diego Trolley (which is also sometimes called the Tijuana Trolley), takes you directly to the border crossing.